 Do download PawPrint on your laptop

 PawPrint is Columbia’s printing system.
-Columbia students get a semesterly quota, and Barnard students receive a weekly one, both of which will allow you to print hundreds (or thousands) of pages.
+Columbia College students get a semesterly quota, and students at the School of Engineering and Applied Science Barnard receive a weekly one, both of which will allow you to print hundreds (or thousands) of pages.
 You might be wondering: How exactly does this work?

 It’s easy!
 Just log into PawPrint with your UNI and upload your documents.
 This will allow you to go to any printer on campus and print.
 However, an even better idea is to download PawPrint onto your laptop.
-This way, you can directly print to PawPrint, saving you an extra few steps during your busy days.
+This way, you can print directly to PawPrint, saving you some extra time during your busy days.
 It’s not a bad idea to familiarize yourself with PawPrint before you have to start printing massive packets for classes like FroSci and UWriting.

 Don’t expect everything to go perfectly